CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [How can I export GitHub issues to Excel?]: https://stackoverflow.com/a/45953812/9935654
 [How to set "aggregate column a" with setOptions]: https://stackoverflow.com/a/50745042/9935654
 [How do I zip two arrays in JavaScript?]: https://stackoverflow.com/a/22015930/9935654
+[How to solve TypeError: d3.time is undefined?]: https://stackoverflow.com/a/39370458/9935654
+[How to access new 'in-cell-image' from google apps script?]: https://stackoverflow.com/a/68156030/9935654
+[D3.js: Trying to build flat calendar]: https://stackoverflow.com/q/23417626/9935654
+[vertical text in d3 (not rotated)]: https://stackoverflow.com/a/22085843/9935654
+[Custom Google Spreadsheet/Sheets toolbar]: https://stackoverflow.com/q/22376101/9935654
+[How to set Hours,minutes,seconds to Date which is in GMT]: https://stackoverflow.com/a/40378100/9935654
+[Find the element before and after a specific element with pure javascript]: https://stackoverflow.com/a/11475290/9935654
+[Is it possible to alter a CSS stylesheet using JavaScript?
+(NOT the style of an object, but the stylesheet itself)]: https://stackoverflow.com/a/38133146/9935654
+[How can I choose a legible color to draw text on a bar in a d3js chart?]: https://stackoverflow.com/a/30781850/9935654
+[Calculating contrasting colours in javascript]: https://stackoverflow.com/a/70360753/9935654

 {{< /table/bootstrap-table >}}